VoltCruelerz/OwlMarble-Magic/feats/feats.md

 ## Envoy of the Deep [New]

-_Requirement: must have the Sunlight Sensitivity trait._
+_Requirement: must have the Sunlight Sensitivity trait_

 You are a representative of the underfolk, arrived on the surface world to charm, impress, and mingle with the overfolk.
 You gain the following benefits: